Terraris/anagram-service/README.md

 To mitigate these concerns the implementation utilizes a HashMap-based anagram dictionary.
 All anagrams, being permutations of a particular set of letters, are held as values against the sorted string of those letters as keys in the HashMap.
-The HashMap-based dictionary strategy employing constant time *(O(1))* for search and insert operations.
+The HashMap-based dictionary strategy employing a complexity of *(O(n log n))* due to the sorting.

 The architectural design is built towards future adaptability.
 The service provides a dynamic functionality allowing users to activate or deactivate specific match replacement modes.